 2.1.
-Big Data Hubris¶
+Big Data and New Opportunities¶

 2.1.1.
 Example: Google Flu Trends¶

 Data scientists found that the GFT was not a substitute for more traditionally collected data from the CDC.
 A simple model built from past CDC reports that used 3-week-old CDC data and seasonal trends did a better job of predicting flu prevalence than GFT.
-(Google stopped publishing GFT in 2015.)
-GFT overlooks considerable information that could be extracted by basic statistical methods.
+That is, the GFT overlooks considerable information that could be extracted by basic statistical methods.
 This does not mean that big data captured from online activity is useless.
-ADD EXAMPLE.
-Further, researchers have shown that the combination of GFT data with lagged CDC data can substantially improve on both GFT predictions and the CDC-based model [Lazer et al., 2014, Lazer, 2015].
+In fact, researchers have shown that the combination of GFT data with CDC data can substantially improve on both GFT predictions and the CDC-based model [Lazer et al., 2014, Lazer, 2015].
 It is often the case that combining different approaches leads to improvements over individual methods.